 My success at preventing cold sores is related to my lifestyle.
 In the past, I had a terrible diet, a compromised immune system, lots of stress, and I was in the sun a lot.

-Nowadays, I eat healthy, exercise, take the right supplements, limit my sun exposure, and focus on stress prevention and life balance.
+Nowadays, I eat healthily, exercise, take the right supplements, limit my sun exposure, and focus on stress prevention and life balance.

 Do yourself a favor and start implementing these lifestyle changes right away.
 I know you have the power to prevent cold sores if you follow this effective and natural plan.